biopython/galaxy_packages/README.rst

 a Galaxy Tool Shed, primarily http://toolshed.g2.bx.psu.edu and the Test Tool Shed http://testtoolshed.g2.bx.psu.edu

-In addition to new tools, the Galaxy Tool Shed also includes software package definitions for use as dependencies.
-This repository is for the development of the Biopython package definitions shared on the main Tool Shed and Test Tool Shed:
+In addition to new tools, the Galaxy Tool Shed also included software package definitions for use as dependencies.
+This repository was for the development of the Biopython package definitions shared on the main Tool Shed and Test Tool Shed:

 * http://toolshed.g2.bx.psu.edu/view/biopython/